 "Allergen testing": Can the atopic condition be ruled out with negative results?

 No, a negative test can be related to no direct contact with the allergen in the previous time (e.g. outside of allergy season) or treatment with corticosteroids.
 There are also atopic dogs with negative results in allergen tests, and this condition is called atopic like disease (in humans intrinsic atopic dermatitis).

 Neotrombicola autommnalis: Is there a test to detect antibodies against it?

 No, but the clinical diagnosis is not difficult.
-These mites are easily identified as orange dots generally located on the legs, axilla, eyelids or the ears of the animal.
+These mites are easily identified as orange dots generally located on the paws, axilla, eyelids or the ears of the animal.

 Demodex: Is there any serology test for Demodex?

 No, demodicosis is diagnosed by direct observation of the mite on trichography, deep skin scrapings or performing a Demodex PCR.
-For a PCR, the sample must be taken from a deep scraping.
+For a PCR test, the sample must be taken from a deep skin scraping.